akhilanil/RealTimeAnalytics/README.md

   - After all events in the batch are sent, the producer flushes its buffer.
   - The script then waits for K seconds before starting the next batch.
   - K is configurable via an environment variable `WAIT_SECONDS_AFTER_BATCH`.
 You can configure in `docker-compose.yaml`
+- An initial delay of 20 seconds is set.

 ### View Dashboard